Azure Kubernetes Service (AKS)

 Create a new Azure Container Registry to store application images?
 If set to Yes, the offer will create a new Azure Container Registry (ACR) to hold the images for use in the deployment.
 If set to No, you must specify an existing ACR.
 In this case, you must be sure the selected ACR has the admin account enabled.
 For details, please see Admin account.

-Select existing ACR instance This option is shown only if Use a pre-existing WebLogic Server Docker image from Oracle Container Registry? is set to No. If visible, select an existing Acure Container Registry instance.
+Select ACR instance This option is shown if Create a new Azure Container Registry to store application images? is set to No. If visible, select an existing Acure Container Registry instance.

 Username for Oracle Single Sign-On authentication The Oracle Single Sign-on account user name for which the Terms and Restrictions for the selected WebLogic Server image have been accepted.